axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

  <p>Legitimacy means you do not have to convince people to accept the particular currency you wish to exchange.
 Sovereignty means the currency is protected by a national power.
 The more legitimate and sovereign the currency, the easier to use it becomes.
 The seller and buyer of the currency exchange the currency as matter of routine.</p>
  <p>The seller does not have to explain that the currency is legitimate and the buyer already knows that its lasting value is backed up by a sovereign power.</p>

-<h1>rCOINs</h1>
+<h1><span class="_paradigm"><span class="_paradigm">rCOIN</span></span>s</h1>
- <p>rCOINs have a herculean task when it comes to stepping away from tradition.
+ <p><span class="_paradigm">rCOIN</span>s have a herculean task when it comes to stepping away from tradition.
 It must derive both its legitimacy and sovereignty from people.
 There is no platform or nation-state to create sovereignty or legitimacy, rather a transparent protocol.
 The legitimacy and sovereignty of my personal coinage comes from the many I trade with (what would they be called, my community, my &ldquo;convivium?&rdquo;)</p>

 <h1>Relationships</h1>
  <p>The US state has a one-to-many relationship with the US-dollar-using countries.
-We make US fiat money centrally with central banks.
-The sovereignty comes from the trust that these powerful countries place on the US.
-This sovereignty flow from a central source to a group, from one to many.</p>
+We make US money centrally at will (by fiat), with central banks as distributors.
+The legitimacy comes from the trust that these powerful countries place on the US; the sovereignty flows from a central source to these countries, from one to many.</p>
- <p>rCOINs needed is a many-to-one confirmation of legitimacy and sovereignty.
-My rCOINs legitimacy comes from the people who accept them from me: they accept them, therefore they are (somewhat) legitimate.</p>
+ <p><span class="_paradigm">rCOIN</span>s, on the other hand, needed is a many-to-one confirmation of legitimacy and sovereignty.
+My <span class="_paradigm">rCOIN</span>s legitimacy comes from the people who accept them from me.</p>
- <p>By the same token, they are sovereign.
-The fact that people are trading with me and accept my rCOINs makes them legitimate.</p>
+ <p>Unlike dollars, euros, or yens, <span class="_paradigm">rCOIN</span>s are not anonymous.
+The bring along with them a transparent history and that makes them soverign the world over.
+They are not backed up by a powerful nation, with more weapons that they know what to do with.
+They are sovereign by the fact that their history contains everything, including all transactions and valuations that it has gone through since its origin.</p>

 <h1>Legitimacy and Sovereignty… <em>Crowdfunding</em>?</h1>
  <p>I wonder if it could be done with an Indiegogo-like model?</p>
  <p>For example, I am hungry and I want to purchase a cheeseburger.
-At first, people who know me and know what I am doing, trade their cheeseburger for rCOINs.
-Then, based on that, other people may trade their cheeseburgers for my rCOINs.
+At first, people who know me and know what I am doing, trade their cheeseburger for <span class="_paradigm">rCOIN</span>s.
+Then, based on that, other people may trade their cheeseburgers for my <span class="_paradigm">rCOIN</span>s.
 They are co-investing in my company.</p>
- <p>My social circle and others accept my rCOINs at a discount.
-As my company gets close to delivering value, these rCOINs go up, too, towards 100%  of their value.
+ <p>My social circle and others accept my <span class="_paradigm">rCOIN</span>s at a discount.
+As my company gets close to delivering value, these <span class="_paradigm">rCOIN</span>s go up, too, towards 100%  of their value.
 The early believers, and subsequent supporters, gain.
-Instead of diluting the investors’ basket of rCOINs, it will increase its value.</p>
+Instead of diluting the investors’ basket of <span class="_paradigm">rCOIN</span>s, it will increase its value.</p>

 <h1>Big Spender</h1>
  <p>But, wait, that’s the ideal case.
 This could turn into a blank check for runaway personal consumption!
 Or, what if I spend it all on useless items at a cost to my social circle and everybody who trusted me?
 That may be so.
 Once.
 But in the future no one is going to trade with me.
 Perhaps, a few people will, but they will be more guarded.
 And if I keep doing it…</p>